-There would be continued long-term, negligible, adverse impacts on State-owned land not retained from a reduced noise buffer between ongoing activities within the land retained U.S. Government-owned land and public use areas (State-owned land).
-In some instances, noises from ongoing remaining PTA activities, such as aircraft operations, would extend onto the State-owned land not retained.
-Additionally, there would be continued short-term, negligible, adverse impacts associated with noise generated from the operation of FARPs located on U.S. Government-owned land adjacent to State-owned land not retained.
+There would be continued long-term, negligible, adverse impacts on State-owned land from a reduced noise buffer between ongoing activities within U.S. Government-owned land and public use areas (State-owned land).
+In some instances, noises from remaining PTA activities, such as aircraft operations, would extend onto the State-owned land not retained.
+Additionally, there would be continued short-term, negligible, adverse impacts associated with noise generated from the operation of FARPs located on U.S. Government-owned land adjacent to State-owned land.

-Following lease expiration and in accordance with the lease, or as otherwise negotiated with the State, the Army would conduct lease compliance actions and cleanup and restoration activities for hazardous substances and hazardous wastes, including MEC, that After the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program, CERCLA, and the terms of the lease.
-The site restoration could result in new short-term, negligible, adverse impacts on noise within the State-owned land-not retained.
-BMPs and SOPs in Appendix E would be implemented options-to minimize noise impacts would be the same as the strategies discussed under Alternative 2.
+After the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program, CERCLA, and the terms of the lease.
+The site restoration could result in new short-term, negligible, adverse impacts on noise within the State-owned land.
+BMPs and SOPs in Appendix E would be implemented to minimize noise impacts.

-Potential Mitigation Measures: The No Action Alternative does not include proposed Army actions, so no mitigation measures are recommended.
-No mitigation measures are recommended for the lease compliance actions and cleanup and restoration activities site restoration beyond the existing management measures discussed in Section 3.7.4.1.
+Mitigation Measures: The No Action Alternative does not include proposed Army actions, so no mitigation measures are recommended.
+No mitigation measures are recommended for the site restoration beyond the existing management measures discussed in Section 3.7.4.1.